 Be aware that there are no shops or water points, and shaded areas are minimal.
 Most reviews recommend bringing plenty of water and snacks.
 The island’s terrain is soil and stone, so comfortable shoes are a must.

 A few comments mentioned that the island’s landscape is quite unique — cacti, volcanic rock, and emerald sea make for a landscape that’s hard to find elsewhere.
-The beaches, especially La Concha and El Puertito, are noted as beautiful and peaceful, perfect for unwinding.
+The beaches, especially La Concha and El Puertito, are noted as beautiful and peaceful, great for unwinding.

 Returning to Corralejo: Smooth and Punctual